supark87/NeST/README.md

-<a id="output"></a>
+<a id="outputs"></a>
 ## Output Description

 1. Report files:

    NeST produces table reports that summarize the different types of variants found in the sample.
-All the tables will be stored under the ```Reports``` folder inside the output directory.
+All the tables will be stored under the output directory.
 The table below describes the different files that are generated by NeST.

    |                   File                    |                                          Description                                                                                                      |
    |:------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------|